 Actinic keratosis (AK; also called solar keratosis) is a common precancerous skin condition that appears as a dry, scaly lesion caused by prolonged and repeated sun exposure.
 Approximately 10% of AKs ultimately become cancerous, and nearly half of all squamous cell carcinomas (a type of skin cancer) begin as untreated AKs.
-Current treatment options for AK include cryosurgery (freezing), curettage (scraping), surgical excision (removal), laser therapy, chemical peels, photodynamic therapy, and topical (applied to skin only) creams such as imiquimod, fluorouracil and diclofenac.
-If your doctor has prescribed diclofenac, this introduction will arm you with the information you need to use it effectively and safely.
+Current actinic keratosis treatment options include cryosurgery (freezing), curettage (scraping), surgical excision (removal), laser therapy, chemical peels, photodynamic therapy, and topical (applied to skin only) creams such as imiquimod, fluorouracil and Solaraze (diclofenac).
+If your doctor has prescribed Solaraze, this introduction will arm you with the information you need to use it effectively and safely.

 Note: This information may not cover all possible precautions, interactions or adverse effects for this drug.
 If you have any questions about any drug you are taking, be sure to check with your healthcare professional.